dixudx/tumblr-crawler/README.md

 This is a [Python](https://www.python.org) script that you can easily download all the photos and videos from your favorite tumblr blogs.

-Feel free to join our [Slack](https://tumblr-crawler.slack.com), where you can ask questions and help answer them on Slack.

 ## 中文版教程请[移步这里](./README_CN.md)

+## How to Discuss

+* Feel free to join our [Slack](https://tumblr-crawler.slack.com), where you can ask questions and help answer them on Slack.
+* Also you can open new issue on [Github](https://github.com/dixudx/tumblr-crawler/issues/new)

 ## Prerequisite